The Queens Museum of Art, Queens, New York, September 23, 1994-January 8, 1995

 I can still remember the phone call from Phoebe Jacobs, trying to interest the Queens Museum in organizing an exhibition about the jazz musician Louis Armstrong.
 For almost thirty years Armstrong had lived in a modest house in Corona, Queens, about a mile from the museum.
 Phoebe was the vice president of the Louis Armstrong Educational Foundation, then in the process of turning over Armstrong's house and collections to Queens College.

 Armstrong had been a consummate pack rat, saving scrapbooks, photographs, records, tapes, letters, manuscripts, instruments, and awards, all of which I browsed through in unmarked boxes at the Santini Brothers warehouse.
-He was also a compulsive creator of collages, working with whatever photographs and scraps of paper surrounded him.
-These personal materials were displayed in the exhibition alongside a selection of fine art.
-In those days, before the art world emphasized inclusivity and multi-culturalism, it was easy to borrow major works by African-American artists, many of which were either out of sight in museum storage or for sale in galleries eager to promote them.
+It was exciting to learn that he was a creator of collages, working with whatever photographs and scraps of paper surrounded him.
+In those days, before the art world emphasized inclusivity and multi-culturalism, it was surprisingly easy to borrow major works by African-American artists, many of which were in museum storage or still for sale in galleries.
 The Armstrong exhibition featured photographs by Arthur P. Bedou, Villard Paddio, and Gordon Parks and art by Archibald Motley, Jr., Romare Bearden, and Jacob Lawrence.
 There were also works by Jules Pascin, Stuart Davis, Irving Penn, Ben Shahn, and many others.
-In the exhibition's last room, a specially made film summarized Armstrong's remarkable achievements and inspiring life story, with a soundtrack of Armstrong singing "What a Wonderful World."
-More than one person left the museum wiping away tears.

 One of my favorite objects in the Armstrong show was E. Simms Campbell's 1932 nightclub map of Harlem.
 I would recall it later on, when Jo Ann Jones, the director of the performance venue Flushing Town Hall, recruited me to curate a series of jazz exhibitions.
 Besides Armstrong, the borough of Queens had been (and still was) home to countless jazz musicians.
 In conjunction with an exhibition on the bassist Milt Hinton—then the senior figure of the borough's jazz community—we published an illustrated map, like Campbell's, showing Queens musicians' homes and hangouts.